Market volatility can be difficult for investors to endure. Learn more about what market volatility is and how it could affect your portfolio.

 Few things stoke as much fear in the hearts of stock market investors as market volatility.
-Consider financial media’s sensationalism when covering market pullbacks and corrections—their use of the word “volatility” seems intended to scare investors.
-However, market volatility is not always negative—read on to learn more about what volatility is and how it could affect your portfolio.
+Consider the financial media’s sensationalism when covering market pullbacks and corrections – much like the current environment.
+Visit our MarketMinder page for the most up-to-date views on the Russia/Ukraine situation.

 Exhibit 1: Long-Term Asset Allocation

 30-Year Rolling Periods

 *Standard deviation represents the degree of fluctuations in historical returns.
 The risk measure is applied to 5- and 30-year annualized returns.

 Source: Global Financial Data, as of 12/31/2021.
 5- and 30-year rolling returns from 12/31/1925 - 12/31/2020.
 Stock return based on the S&P 500 Total Return Index—a capitalization-weighted, unmanaged index that measures 500 widely held US common stocks, representative of the broad US equity market.
 Bond return based on Global Financial Data’s USA 10-year Government Bond Total Return Index.

 Markets can be challenging for investors to navigate.
 Even bull markets are subject to negative volatility, as uninterrupted periods of rising prices are rare in the long term.
 Therefore, even as stock markets rise, fear and volatility along the way are common.